MyIntervals/emogrifier/README.md

 * `->removeAllowedMediaType(string $mediaName)` - You can use this
   method to remove media types that Emogrifier keeps.
 * `->addExcludedSelector(string $selector)` - Keeps elements from
   being affected by CSS inlining.
 Note that only elements matching the supplied selector(s) will be excluded from CSS inlining, not necessarily their descendants.
 If you wish to exclude an entire subtree, you should provide selector(s) which will match all elements in the subtree, for example by using the universal selector:
   ```php
   $cssInliner->addExcludedSelector('.message-preview');
   $cssInliner->addExcludedSelector('.message-preview *');
   ```
-* `->addExcludedCssSelector(string $selector)` - Contrary to `addExcludedSelector`
+* `->addExcludedCssSelector(string $selector)` - Contrary to
-  which excludes HTML nodes, this method excludes CSS selectors from being inlined.
-This is for example useful if you don't want your CSS reset rules to be inlined on each HTML node (e.g. `* { margin: 0; padding: 0; font-size: 100% }`).
+  `addExcludedSelector`, which excludes HTML nodes, this method excludes CSS selectors from being inlined.
+This is for example useful if you don't want your CSS reset rules to be inlined on each HTML node (e.g.
+  `* { margin: 0; padding: 0; font-size: 100% }`).
   Note that these selectors must precisely match the selectors you wish to exclude.
   Meaning that excluding `.example` will not exclude `p .example`.
   ```php
   $cssInliner->addExcludedCssSelector('*');
   $cssInliner->addExcludedCssSelector('form');
   ```
-* `->removeExcludedCssSelector(string $selector)` - Removes previously added excluded
+* `->removeExcludedCssSelector(string $selector)` - Removes previously added
-  selectors, if any.
+  excluded selectors, if any.
   ```php
   $cssInliner->removeExcludedCssSelector('form');
   ```